ybychenok/terraform-aws-airship-ecs-service/README.md

 ## Intro

+ECS is AWS' original offering for Docker Orchestration.
+Albeit less feature rich that K8S (EKS) it has proved to be an extremely stable platform for hosting stateless docker services.
 This module is meant to be one-size-fits-all ECS Service module.
 A module which makes it easy for any developer to create an ECS Service, have it attached to a load balancer, give it the necessary IAM rights automatically, adds extra scaling properties.

 ### Application Load balancer ( ALB ) attachment